nano-trade/pow-distributor/README.md

    nohup python3 app.py </dev/null >/dev/null 2>&1 &
    ```

-   Or simply use this (generates a nohup.out file):
+   Or simply use this (generates a nohup.out file for logs):

    ```bash
    nohup python3 app.py &